ajitsg89/Linear_Regression_Assignment/README.md

 3)There are more rental bike users when wheather is clear to partly cloudy

-4)There is not even single day on which heavy rain/snow has occured
+4)There is not even single bike sharing demand on which heavy rain/snow has occured

 5)Usage of bike on weekdays is slighlty highrer than holidays